We’ve all experienced it: After submitting endless job applications, you anxiously wait to hear back but only receive radio silence in return.

 2. Use an easy-to-read font

-Similar to the layout, applicant tracking systems can best scan your resume when you use a clear, easy-to-read font like Times New Roman, Helvetica, Calibri, Arial, Tahoma or Garamond.
+Similar to the layout, ATS can best scan your resume when you use a clear, easy-to-read font like Times New Roman, Helvetica, Calibri, Arial, Tahoma or Garamond.

 You should also consider font size.
 While some people use the smallest size possible to fit more information, it’s best to stick to the standard 12-point font on your resume.